 No, just comfortable clothing that you can move easily in.
 Leotards and tights are not required!
 The first class is a taster session for the rest of the course, for which you do not even need ballet shoes.
 If you continue with the course, we recommend purchasing your own ballet shoes, which will cost about £20.
 Your tutor can advise on a suitable type.

 Lauren is Hampton Court House's dance teacher.
 She first started ballet at the age of three at Dance Warehouse in Kent, where her passion quickly grew from a hobby into a vocation.
 Later, Lauren extended her dance experience by studying jazz, contemporary and street jazz alongside ballet.
 Her love of teaching was first kindled at age 15, when she was invited to become an assistant in dance classes at her dance school, before developing her practical and academic experience with a degree in ballet education from the Royal Academy of Dance.

 A sociable, fun and unusual way to keep fit

-- This course runs on Thursday evenings from 7.00pm to 8.30 pm, starting on 11 January, with a week’s break at half term
+- This course runs on Thursday evenings from 7.00 to 8.30 pm, starting on 19 April, with a two weeks’ break at half term

-- Course fee: £175 – covers the whole term and an informal, light buffet supper served at 6.15 pm before class each week
+- Course fee: £200 – covers the whole term and an informal, light buffet supper served at 6.15 pm before class each week

 - Numbers are capped in order to ensure personal attention from the tutor, so we recommend reserving a place soon